AnemiB/term2assessment/README.md

     - Click the "Edit Details" button to modify pet information.

 3. **Removing a Pet:**
-    - In the "Pet Store" page, click the "Remove" button next to a pet to delete it from the store.
+    - In the "Pet Store" page, click the "Remove" button under the pet card to delete it from the store.

 ## Video Walkthrough